akumuli/akumuli.github.io/_posts/2018-04-28-scaleable-downsampling.md

 Another often ignored problem is that not all aggregations are composable.
 For instance, if you have averages with the 5-minute step but you need averages with 1-hour step you can't just use these first 5-minute averages to compute the result.
 You need to compute it from raw data or you will get an incorrect result.

 The final downside is the cardinality growth.
-Most modern TSDB’s struggles with high cardinality dataset (the ones that have a lot of unique time-series).
+Most modern TSDB’s struggles with high cardinality datasets (the ones that have a lot of unique time-series).

 Akumuli solves this problem by resampling/aggregating the data on the fly.
 It uses some tricks to make this fast.